Case Study • Research in Progress

 The Research Question

-Can DNA evidence combined with documentary research prove that five couples married in Donaghmoyne parish between 1841 and 1858 were part of an interconnected family network?
+Can DNA evidence combined with documentary research establish that four couples married in Donaghmoyne parish between 1841 and 1858 were part of an interconnected family network?

-Between 1841 and 1858, five couples married in the small Catholic parish of Donaghmoyne in County Monaghan, Ireland.
-Over the following fifty years, their families would disperse across North America—to Montreal and Chicago, to Wisconsin and Nebraska, to Joliet, Illinois, to St. Louis, Missouri, and to the copper mines of Butte and Anaconda, Montana.
+Between 1841 and 1858, four couples married in the small Catholic parish of Donaghmoyne in County Monaghan, Ireland.
+Over the following decades, their families would disperse across North America—to Montreal and Chicago, to Wisconsin and Nebraska, to Joliet, Illinois, and eventually to St. Louis, Missouri, and the copper mines of Anaconda, Montana.

-DNA testing has revealed that descendants of these five couples share genetic connections that cluster in distinct but overlapping patterns.
-This case study brings together documentary evidence and DNA analysis to prove how these families were connected in Ireland, and to establish the most likely relationships between them.
+DNA testing has revealed that descendants of these four couples share genetic connections—but the match levels vary significantly.
+Some connections are strong enough to suggest close family relationships; others are at levels that require careful interpretation.
+This case study brings together documentary evidence and DNA analysis to explore how these families may have been connected in Ireland.

-THE WORKING HYPOTHESIS: The evidence suggests that Owen Hammel, Henry Hamall, and James Hamill (father of Susan) were likely brothers—with James Hamill Sr. (father of the Montana/Missouri emigrants) connecting through a collateral line as a cousin or nephew.
-Research continues to identify DNA clusters that tie all of these Hamill couples who originated from the same parish in Monaghan.
+THE WORKING HYPOTHESIS: The evidence suggests that Owen Hammel, Henry Hamall, and James Hamill (father of Susan) may have been brothers—with James Hamill Sr. (father of the Montana/Missouri emigrants) connecting through a collateral line as a cousin or nephew.
+However, the DNA evidence for some connections is at threshold levels, and definitive proof has not yet been established.

 Married in Donaghmoyne Parish, County Monaghan, 1841–1858

-Henry Hamall & Mary McMahon 1841 Montreal → Chicago DNA Validated
+Henry Hamall & Mary McMahon 1841 Montreal → Chicago DNA Tested

-Owen Hammel & Ann King 1846 Wisconsin → Nebraska DNA Validated
+Owen Hammel & Ann King 1846 Wisconsin → Nebraska DNA Tested

-Susan Hamill & Charles McCanna 1846 Joliet, Illinois DNA Validated
+Susan Hamill & Charles McCanna 1857 Joliet, Illinois DNA Tested

-James Hamill Sr. & Ann Gartlan 1858 Stayed in Ireland (Dian townland) DNA Validated
+James Hamill Sr. & Ann Gartlan 1858 Stayed in Dian → Children emigrated DNA Tested

 The Working Hypothesis